 Other codes may apply based on the scope of work.
 The City and State Codes, Administrative Rules, Code Guides and Program Guides web page has the codes, administrative rules, code guides and program guides.

 When converting unfinished areas to living space, the code requires that the remodeled area conform to current code.
-The Bureau of Development Services has established alternative standards for conversion projects explained in Converting Attics, Basements and Garages to Living Space.
-This PDF explains the alternative Code requirements established in the Code Guide, Habitable Space Standards for Existing Elements within One- and Two-Family Dwellings:
+Development Services has set alternative standards for conversion projects explained in this brochure:

 How to check the permit history for a house